A Guide To Visiting Cania Gorge National Park

 Cania Gorge National Park

 The park contains 8 walks, ranging from 300 metres to 22 kms long.
-Due to our youngest child, Roo, only being 4 years old, we decided to tackle only a few of the Grade 3 walking tracks, which she managed to walk on her own.
+Due to our youngest child, Roo, only being 4 years old, we decided to tackle only a few of the Grade 3 walking tracks, which she managed to complete on her own.

 Dripping Rock and The Overhang- 3.2 km return